 Is Gig Work For You?

 If you’re weighing up whether you’d like to be a part of the gig economy – say you’re coming to the end of secondary education – it’s definitely worth weighing up the pros and cons.
-Temporary work may give you more of an opportunity to pursue a passion, work-life flexibility and the advantage of an established infrastructure, but you may also have to deal with inconsistent employment, fewer employment rights, and you will have to be responsible for your own taxes.
-If you feel you can avoid the workplace and still pick up the social skills so crucial in day to day life, perhaps gig work is for you.
+Temporary work may give you more of an opportunity to pursue a passion, work-life flexibility and the advantage of an established infrastructure, but you will have to be responsible for your own taxes and may also have to deal with inconsistent employment and fewer employment rights.
+If you feel you can avoid the office and still pick up the social skills so crucial in day to day life through the likes of say, networking, perhaps gig work is for you.

-If you’d like to add one of UKCBC’s AAT, HND or top-up degree qualifications to your CV before you enter the workplace, contact a UKCBC course advisor today for more information.
+If you’d like to add one of UKCBC’s AAT, HND or top-up degree qualifications to your CV before you enter the workplace full-time, contact a UKCBC course advisor today for more information.
 The College’s professional development classes give students the soft skills they need to enter the workplace with confidence.